 b.
-If the 18-month spending exception applies, expenditure of gross proceeds will be monitored against the following schedule.
+If the 18-month spending exception applies, expenditure of gross proceeds will be monitored against the following schedule measured from the issue date:

-15% within 6 months60% within 12 months100% within 18 months

-c.
-If the two-year spending exception applies (not applicable for certain PABs), expenditure of "available construction proceeds" will be measured against the following schedule.
+At least 15% within 6 months At least 60% within 12 months 100% within 18 months c.
+If the two-year spending exception applies (not applicable for certain PABs), expenditure of "available construction proceeds" will be measured against the following schedule measured from the issue date:

-10% within 6 months 45% within 12 months 75% within 18 months 100% within 24 months
+At least 10% within 6 months At least 45% within 1 year At least 75% within 18 months 100% within 2 years